 So, assuming Seattle is a no brainer to be the home of thirty first organization, you would think the league would be looking at adding a thirty second to keep the landscape in each conference equal, a la the NFL with its sixteen teams each in the AFC and NFC.

-There have been rumors of Louisville, Kentucky, but in my honest opinion I don’t think a city who’s rich in College Hoops tradition would be a prime locale for the NBA.
+There have been rumors of Louisville, Kentucky, but in my honest opinion I don’t think a city that’s rich in College Hoops tradition would be a prime locale for the NBA.
 I’d also scratch Lexington, Kentucky and Storrs, Connecticut as well.
 So, here is my list of cities that could potentially become home for an Eastern Conference team.
 Like Seattle, three of them have deep NBA roots.

 1.)
 St. Louis, Mo